JAMAICA DRINK

 SUNDAY DINNER WITH GULPS OF NATURAL JUICES

 The grand event usually begins on Saturdays.
-Special recipe ingredients are purchased from the local Caribbean supermarket in preparation for a cookout of authentic Caribbean dishes and healthy fruit beverages, especially soursop drink.
+Special recipe ingredients are purchased from the local Caribbean supermarket or the Jamaican store around the corner, in preparation for a cookout of authentic Caribbean dishes and healthy fruit beverages, especially soursop drink.
 Soursop benefits are well known by Caribbean's.
 Therefore, it is not surprising guanabana juice, also known as soursop juice, is added to the natural juice menu during Sunday meals.
-West Indian families would prepare freshly juiced soursops with condensed milk and a pinch of grated nutmeg, or freshly squeezed lime with pure honey.
+West Indian families would prepare freshly juiced soursops with condensed milk and a pinch of grated

 The choices of tropical juice ingredients are critical during grocery shopping.
 Mamma will make her Caribbean grocery store list in preparation for at least three dishes and natural Caribbean drinks.
 Below is a list of the most popular main course, domestic drinks in Jamaica and the Caribbean, side dishes, and Jamaican desserts combination.